joosh119/Unity_Core/README.md

 Created by TheGreatExpanse (https://www.youtube.com/@The_Great_Expanse)

-#Dependencies:
+# Dependencies:
 - UltEvents - https://assetstore.unity.com/packages/tools/gui/ultevents-111307
 - More Effective Coroutines - https://assetstore.unity.com/packages/tools/animation/more-effective-coroutines-free-54975

-#CONTENTS:
-- /Audio:
+# CONTENTS:
+/**Audio**
-Containes Audio related scripts.
+ Contains Audio related scripts.
-- AudioData.cs
+- *AudioData.cs*
- - Intended to store audio data.
+ Intended to store audio data.
-- AudioManager.cs
+- *AudioManager.cs*
- - To be used as a singleton and called statically.
+ To be used as a singleton and called statically.

-- /Game:
+/**Game**
-- Contains scripts designed for more specific game types.
+Contains scripts designed for more specific game types.
-- Still general enough to be applied across multiple 'similar' games.
+Still general enough to be applied across multiple 'similar' games.
-/AI

-/Entity

-/General:

-/Helpers:

-/Rendering:
+- /**AI**
+Contains scripts for more specific non-player behavior.
+  - *EnemyWalkAI.cs*
+  Makes a gameobject walk forward, until it hits a wall, in which case it turns around.

+- /**Entity**
+Contains scripts for creating gameobjects with health and the ability to take damage.

+- /**Entity Effects**
+Contains scripts for interacting with entities.

+- /**Other**
+Contains other miscellaneous scripts.

+- /**Player**
+Contains scripts for player inputs.

+/**General**
+Contains scripts for general purposes.

+/**Helpers**
+Contains helper classes to be called from within other scripts.

+/**Rendering**
+Contains various shaders, mainly aimed at 2D use.